IPS-Eye-White

 It is true that hymns and songs of praise were not unknown in the New Testament...

 After singing a hymn, they went out to the Mount of Olives.
-[Matthew 26:30 NASB]
+(Matthew 26:30 NASB)

-But about midnight Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to them; [Acts 16:25 NASB]
+But about midnight Paul and Silas were praying and singing hymns of praise to God, and the prisoners were listening to them; (Acts 16:25 NASB)

-speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; [Ephesians 5:19 NASB]
+speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; (Ephesians 5:19 NASB)

+However, while the singing of hymns can be incorporated into genuine worship, the Biblical meaning of worship is far more than songs of praise.
 Like so many other words in the Christian vocabulary, "worship" can become a meaningless cliché if we do not take the time to consider what exactly the Bible means by worship.

-Incidentally, "Worship" is derived from the Old English weordhscipe, which means the "condition of being worthy".
-The original sense is preserved in the title "worshipful" [4], inasmuch as someone with the title of 'worshipful' is considered worthy of honor and respect etc.
+The word 'worship' is usually defined on the basis of the English word "worship" derived from the Old English weordhscipe that means the "condition of being worthy".
+The original sense is preserved in the title "worshipful" inasmuch as someone with the title of 'worshipful' is considered worthy of honor and respect etc. [03]

 Although a critical study, it is not a very complicated one.